dogweather/forkful/content/en/vba/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-Concatenation in Visual Basic for Applications (VBA) involves joining two or more strings into a single entity.
-This is a fundamental task in programming, essential for generating user messages, creating SQL queries, and more, as it allows dynamic creation and manipulation of string data.

 ## How to:
 VBA provides a straightforward method for concatenating strings using the `&` operator or the `Concatenate` function.
 Let's explore both methods with examples:

 1. **Using the `&` Operator:**